Waterberg Copper: left – female underside; centre – male underside; right – male upperside

 Soil type could also very well be important – most species of this genus are known to prefer sandy conditions – but E. edgei appears to be on more loamy sand than its congeners.

-- Determine the host ant to species level
+- Determine the host ant to species level (samples exist)

 - Monitoring population size of Erikssonia edgei, the host ants and the host plants.